 An owner that has been issued an assessment of damages or civil penalty or order under this article may within ten days from such action submit a written request to appear before the director and show cause why the proposed enforcement action should not be taken.
-Upon receipt of a timely request for a show cause hearing the director shall within a reasonable time notify the owner of the time and place for the hearing.
-In the written request for a show cause hearing the director a postal address, email address, or fax number, to which notice of the show cause hearing can be delivered.
-An offer of a show cause hearing shall be made by the director before taking further action on the administrative order or assessment of damages or civil penalties, but shall not be a bar against, or prerequisite for, the director pursuing Emergency Suspension action per Section 38-337...
+Upon receipt by the director of a timely request for a show cause hearing the director shall within a reasonable time notify the owner of the time and place for the hearing.
+In the written request for a show cause hearing the owner is responsible for providing the director an address, email address, fax number, or such for the receipt of the notice of the show cause hearing.
+A show cause hearing shall not be a bar against or prerequisite for the director taking any other action against the owner, but, except as otherwise provided by section 38-346, an offer of a show cause hearing by the director shall be made before taking further action on the administrative order or assessment of damages or civil penalties.